lingceng/bing_dictionary/README.md

     bundle exec ./bin/dict --no-cache hello

+    // Install gem in local
+    rake install
+    // Build new version
+    rake build
+    // Build new gem and publish to https://rubygems.org rake release

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/lingceng/bing_dictionary.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.